Royal Foundation: Activities

 In the month prior to their wedding in April 2011, Prince William and Catherine set up a gift fund to allow well-wishers to donate money to charities the couple cared about in lieu of gifts.
 The gift fund supported 26 charities of the couple's choice, incorporating the armed forces, children, the elderly, art, sport, and conservation.
 The fund eventually raised over £1 million for the respective organisations.

 The foundation made its first grant in April 2011 to Fields in Trust, a charity which preserves recreational spaces across the UK.
-In June, it partnered with ARK in developing their "Expanding Horizons" programme, which aimed to support the lives of children.
+In June, it partnered with Ark in developing their "Expanding Horizons" programme, which aimed to support the lives of children.
 In January 2012, the foundation announced partnership with The Forces in Mind Trust to support former UK military personnel and their families.
 In July, the Coach Core initiative was launched by Prince William, Catherine and Prince Harry to provide sports apprenticeship for undereducated and unprivileged youth.
-Coach Core celebrated its first graduation in January 2015, with a reception held at St. James' Palace.
-In 2018 the Coach Core Awards took place at Loughborough University, celebrating the achievements of apprentices and graduates.
+Coach Core celebrated its first graduation in January 2015, with a reception held at St. James's Palace.
+In 2018, the Coach Core Awards took place at Loughborough University, celebrating the achievements of apprentices and graduates.
 As of 2018, Coach Core has had over 400 apprentices and graduates across ten locations.

 In July 2014, the foundation, alongside True Colours Trust, launched Pallative Care Pilot, a programme to test methods for supporting families facing serious or terminal illnesses.
 Later that year, the foundation established the Full Effect project alongside St. Ann's, to help adolescent children find support to avoid youth violence.
 The project provided after-school programmes for 250 children per week.
 In May 2016, Prince William created a taskforce to prevent cyberbullying among the youth by recruiting industry partners.
 In November 2017, the prince launched the Stop Speak Support campaign, designed from the research by the taskforce, to help young people advocate against online bullying.